PatrickChodowski/bevy_pg_jobs/readme.md

     - Wait
     - Decision Task
     - Loop Task
+    - Extension tasks

 5) Decision tasks will make a decision and switch to some other task
 6) Loop tasks will loop over tasks from the start_index to itself
 7) If the loop task doesnt have maxk specified then it needs some DecisionTask at the end of iteration to get out of the loop
+8) Extension task like for example: MoveToX, will first have a component for finding X, and in the system would create the move component.
+After search we simply delete component FindX, but insert the move component instead.